Enjoy a range of basic and premium accounts that come with no monthly fees and a KOHO prepaid card to make purchases.

 - Some transactions aren’t available.
 You can’t write paper cheques or send money overseas using your KOHO account.

-- Premium accounts cost more.
-You’ll have to pay an annual fee of $9 if you decide to go with a premium account.
+- Extra accounts cost more.
+You’ll have to pay an annual fee of $9 if you decide to go with an Extra account.

 - No investment products.
 You won’t be able to use KOHO to open savings products such as TFSAs, RRSPs or guaranteed investment certificates.

 - Limited ways to load funds.
-You can only load funds into your account by sending yourself an Interac e-Transfer or by signing up for direct deposit.
+You can only load funds into your account by sending yourself an Interac e-Transfer, loading using your existing Visa debit card or Mastercard debit, or by signing up for a direct deposit.

 - Maximum limits.
-You’ll only be able to load up to $20,000 onto your KOHO Prepaid Visa card at one time, and you can only spend a maximum of $3,000 per day.
+You’ll only be able to load up to $20,000 onto your KOHO Easy Prepaid Mastercard account at one time, and you can only spend a maximum of $3,000 per day.

 KOHO reviews and complaints

 KOHO has mixed reviews online, depending on which platform you visit.
 It has a low rating on Trustpilot and on Facebook reviews.
 That said, there are many positive comments about the service on Reddit.
+As of November 25, 2022, KOHO’s App Store reviews on iOS 4.8 stars from 52,700 ratings, and on Android, gets 4.6 stars from 42,900 reviews.
 Positive reviews praise the ease of use, the user-friendly mobile app and the savings tools that KOHO provides, such as KOHO cash back.

 Negative reviews tend to focus on the general lack of customer service provided by the bank.
 Many customers indicate that they’ve experienced difficulty getting in touch with KOHO.
 Others indicate that they’ve had trouble accessing funds or getting locked out of their accounts unexpectedly.
 Some also complain that it’s harder to retrieve funds with KOHO if they lose money through fraudulent activity.